UWE Bristol Undergraduate Internship Schemes 2022–2023

 Step 1: Create and advertise your Internship

-You can advertise your internship opportunity to students through CareerHub.
 If you would like to submit a vacancy, please log in or register for CareerHub, then:

-Your vacancy will be advertised to UWE Bristol undergraduates who will apply to you directly.
-You can then remotely interview and select your intern according to your company’s standard recruitment procedures.
+Your vacancy will be advertised to UWE Bristol students, who will apply to you directly.

 If you have already selected your intern, please add ‘Nominated Intern’ and the student’s name in the job title when uploading your opportunity.
 This will not be advertised to our students and is for our records only.